 This is a strange time.
 I'm trying to stay sane by creating new routines to remain physically and psychologically healthy.
-Wherever you are in the world, I hope you are staying safe and healthy.
+Wherever you are in the world, I hope you stay safe and healthy.

-Let's take a break from the constant news cycle and spend a few minutes exploring 3 insights, 2 findings and 1 action...
+Let's take a break from the constant news cycle and spend a few minutes exploring three insights, two findings and one action...

 3 INSIGHTS FROM ME